 Second, unlike many more widely known civil rights events, Tent City was a rural movement whose participants made their living from the land—most of the African American population

 worked for white landowners as sharecroppers.
 This meant the civil rights movement in Fayette County was primarily an effort of

 This can be better appreciated if we note that the middle-class, more educated blacks—who

 had more resources to start a movement—were few and mostly found in urban areas.
 At

 the time, most blacks in the rural South were poor and under-educated and, therefore,

 many of the movements during the Civil Rights Era were initiated by white sympathizers

 who came to the South to recruit and organize black activists.

 Finally, Fayette County—as well as adjacent Haywood County—were politically promising because they were the only two of 96 Tennessee counties in which blacks outnumbered

+could vote.
 Also, being located in the southwestern part of the state and adjacent to the Mississippi state line, Fayette County was in a strategic position for extending efforts into Mississippi,

 which had garnered much of the national attention concerning civil rights violations